muquit/markdown-toc-go/docs/README.md

 # Introduction

-# Introduction
 `markdown-toc-go` is a simple multi-platform program to generate table of contents for markdown files and expand glossary placeholders for consistent documentation.
-I use it to generate TOC for README.md for my projects in github.
+I use it to generate TOC for `README.md` for my projects in github.
 I know github shows TOC of README.md but you have to click on the list icon to show.
 I want to see TOC at the top of my README.